el-bob-o/FFXIAddons-1/GearSwap/libs/MasterGear/README.md

 # MasterGear
+1.4.0
+- Added MasterGearLua library that has basic gearswap functionality

 1.3.4
 - Fix logic problem that prevented getting all the gear with slipget and made it necessary to run the command multiple times